MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage.md

 You can use Group Policy, System Center Configuration Manager or MDM solutions such as Intune to configure the Windows Update for Business settings that control how and when Windows 10 Insider Preview Builds are installed on devices.

 __NOTE:__
-* To enable installation of Insider Preview builds, telemetry on a device must be set to level 2 (enhanced) or higher.
-By default, Windows 10 devices are set to level 3 (full).
-See [Manage your diagnostic data settings](https://docs.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
+* To enable installation of Insider Preview builds, telemetry on a device must be set to Enhanced (level 2) or Full (level 3).
+By default, Windows 10 devices are set to Full.
+For more information on diagnostic settings policies, see [Configure Windows diagnostic data in your organization](https://docs.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
 * Windows Update for Business policies used to install Insider Preview Builds that are created with one management tool cannot be changed using another.
 For example, a policy set using Group Policy can only be changed on a client device using Group Policy and cannot be changed using SCCM or Intune.
 * Insider Preview builds cannot currently be installed or managed using Windows Server Update Services (WSUS).
 For devices managed by WSUS, you will need to disable the Windows Update Agent so a device doesn't scan against WSUS.
 See [Identify clients that use WUfB](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10#to-identify-clients-that-use-wufb).